Montekkundan/Unilearning/README.md

 ```

 ## Usage
-You can access Unilearning from http://localhost:3000 (or the port you specified) in your browser.
+You can access Learnivore from http://localhost:3000 (or the port you specified) in your browser.

 ## Contribution
 We appreciate contributions of any kind.
 For major changes, please open an issue first to discuss what you would like to change.
 Pull requests are welcome.